Busi Mavuso: Business Leadership South Africa

 In November 2017, she was appointed as the chief operating officer of Business Leadership South Africa (BLSA), working under her mentor, Bonang Mohale, who had recently been appointed as BLSA CEO.
 She succeeded Mohale as CEO on 1 July 2019.

 Simultaneously, between 2018 and 2022, Mavuso was a member of the board of Eskom; she was appointed to her seat in January 2018, when the board was chaired by Jabu Mabuza.
 In April 2022, she made national headlines for walking out of a meeting between the board and Parliament's Standing Committee on Public Accounts.
 When Mavuso told the Committee that the board and André de Ruyter would not accept being made "the fall guy for this ANC-led government" and its "mess" (the ongoing energy crisis), Committee chairperson Mkhuleko Hlengwa told Mavuso to "Either behave yourself or excuse yourself from this meeting" and she promptly excused herself.
 The Ministry of Public Enterprises called Mavuso's conduct "unbecoming", but Mavuso maintained that she had no obligation to "behave and be pliable to Parliament".
 She resigned from the Eskom board in September 2022.

-Mavuso also served on the board of Business Unity South Africa.
+Mavuso also was on the board of Business Unity South Africa.
 Her weekly newsletter, serialised in several newspapers, has a wide readership in South Africa.